|

 Affiliated Political Committee.

-of the Labour Party for election to the APF delegation to the
+members of the Labour Party for election to the APF delegation

-of the Labour Party for election to the regional delegation to
+members of the Labour Party for election to the regional delegation

 f) Electing a branch APF Political Officer to coordinate activities